wagncarv/CurrencyExchange/README.md

-# 💱 Currency exchange challenge
+# 💱 Currency exchange Project

 This project is a Rest API capable of converting between two provided currencies